kevoreilly/CAPEv2/docs/book/src/installation/guest_physical/saving.rst

 Setup using VMWare (Bonus!)
 ===========================

-Traditionally Cuckoo requires to be running some sort of virtualization software (e.g. VMware, Virtualbox, etc).
+Traditionally CAPE requires to be running some sort of virtualization software (e.g. KVM, VMware, Virtualbox, etc).
 The physical machine manager will also work with other virtual machines, so long as they are configured to revert to a snapshot on shutdown/reboot, and running the agent.py script.
-A use case for this functionality would be to run the cuckoo server and the guest sandboxes each in their own virtual machine on a single host, allowing for development/testing of Cuckoo without requiring a dedicated Linux host.
+A use case for this functionality would be to run the CAPE server and the guest sandboxes each in their own virtual machine on a single host, allowing for development/testing of CAPE without requiring a dedicated Linux host.